• Skip to primary navigation

 What Flour to Buy

-What flour you buy matters and they are very different from one another which is why I do not use all purpose flour.
+What flour you buy matters and they are very different from one another which is why I do not use bleached flour.
 Now I'm not going to mill my own flour, as of right now but maybe in the future.
 For now, I am buying flour at the grocery store, to make my favorite bread recipes, and here is what I buy and why.

 • Jovial Einkorn Flour